richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromIoTSimulation.md

 This use case considers requirement statements like:

-* "We are working hard to bring IoT online, but it is going to take time... we want to begin working on analytics before we have real data"
+* "We are working hard to bring IoT online, but it is going to take time... we want to begin working on analytics before the 'real' data starts flowing"

 ### Step 1: Prepare Infrastructure
 This solution requires the following resources: